Revenue attribution is allocating customer payments to the various marketing channels and campaigns that contributed to generating the revenue.

-Author and speaker Marcus Sheridan says that, from his studies, fewer than 3% of organizations have a detailed conversation about marketing metrics that includes revenue attributed to marketing efforts.
+Author and speaker Marcus Sheridan stated that from his studies, fewer than 3% of organizations have a detailed conversation about marketing metrics that include revenue attributed to marketing efforts.

 How can a B2B company measure the results of its online marketing efforts?
 Below is an attribution model you can apply to almost any marketing automation and CRM system combination.

 B2C vs. B2B Revenue Attribution

-In the world of B2B sales, revenue attribution is more elusive, but it is measurable.
+In B2B sales, revenue attribution is more elusive but is measurable.

-With a complex sale, there may be five or more stages between awareness and order.
-The time gap between awareness and order can be weeks or months—even years.
+With a complex sale, there may be five or more stages between Awareness and Order.
+The interval from Awareness to Order can be weeks, months, or even years.

-Since B2B companies don’t have the luxury of Amazon’s customer metrics engine, how does the revenue from an Order get attributed to something that happened on the opposite end of the spectrum?
+Since B2B companies don’t have the luxury of Amazon’s customer analytics engine, how does the revenue from a B2B Order get attributed to something that happened on the opposite end of the spectrum?

-Marketers know this, so they create search-optimized content on their company’s pages and posts in order to rank high in the search engine results.
+Marketers know this, so they create search-optimized content on their company’s pages and posts to rank high in the search engine results.

-After seeing your content in the search engine results or an article link in another channel, a person may click through to your website and read some or all of the destination content.
+After seeing your snippet in the Google search engine results or an article link in another channel, a person may click through to your website to read the destination content.

-Within the content, there can be one or more calls to action that promote a free offer in exchange for the visitor’s name, email address, and perhaps some other information.
+Within the body of the content, one or more calls to action can promote a free offer in exchange for the visitor’s name, email address, and perhaps some other information.

 When a visitor converts for the first time on your site, they become a Prospect or a Contact in your marketing automation system (different marketing systems use different terminology).

-The marketing automation system record contains the information that you asked the visitor for on the form.
+The marketing automation system record contains the information you asked the visitor for on the form.

-The system can assign additional attributes to the Prospect, including how they found your website (i.e. the traffic source) and the name of web form they submitted.
+The marketing system can assign additional attributes to the Prospect, including how they found your website (i.e., the traffic source), the name of the web form they submitted, and their geographic location.

-It is important to track these additional attributes all the way through to revenue, should the now Prospect eventually become a paying customer.
+It is essential to track the Traffic Source and Web Form values through to revenue should the now Prospect eventually become a paying customer.

 A person who converted may remain a marketing Prospect for a time.
-This is because the marketing automation logic may not immediately be sent to a salesperson for follow up.
+This is because the marketing automation logic may not immediately send their record to a salesperson for follow-up.

-The marketing team might require the Prospect to take additional actions, such as returning to a specific page on the website, before they are deemed “Marketing Qualified.”
+The marketing team might require the Prospect to take additional actions, such as returning to a specific page on the website, before the system can deem them “Marketing Qualified.”

-A measure of progress is the Prospect’s score.
+A measure of progress toward marketing qualification is the Prospect’s score.

-The Prospect’s score can automatically increase over time through a set of rules created by a human or by rules that were created and applied by an AI.
+The Prospect’s score can automatically increase over time through a set of rules created by an administrator or by rules created and applied by an AI.

 Marketing Qualified Leads (MQL)

-Once marketing deems the Prospect to be Qualified, either through automation or a by a manual action, the Prospect becomes an MQL or Marketing Qualified Lead.
+Once marketing deems the Prospect qualified, either through automation or a manual action, the Prospect becomes an MQL (Marketing Qualified Lead).

 The now MQL is synchronized from the marketing automation system to the CRM system.
 Synchronization is required when a company has separate marketing automation and CRM platforms.

-The Campaign in the CRM system can be auto-assigned based on the Lead Source or Web Form.
+The campaign in the CRM system can be auto-assigned based on the Lead Source or Web Form.
 Think of CRM campaigns as a higher level category than Lead Source.
 For example, you may want to use a campaign to attribute revenue to downloadable digital assets in general.

-Note that with all-in-one sales & marketing automation systems, no data synchronization is required.
+Note that with all-in-one sales & marketing automation systems, no data synchronization occurs.

 Sales Qualified Leads (SQL)